Skip to contents

 3. incons_rate: proportion of GRIM-inconsistent value sets.

-6. testable_cases: number of GRIM-testable value sets (i.e., those with a positive ratio).
+6. testable_cases: number of GRIM-testable value sets (i.e., those with a positive probability).

 7. testable_rate: proportion of GRIM-testable value sets.